 Who Benefits from the SIE Examination?

 The Securities Industry Essentials (SIE) exam presents an opportunity for anyone with a desire to work in the financial services industry to sit for an exam.
-This new test, released on October 1, 2018, is the result of the Financial Industry Regulatory Authority (FINRA) reorganization.
+This new test is the result of the Financial Industry Regulatory Authority (FINRA) reorganization.
 The test costs $60 and assesses a candidate’s industry knowledge and level of competence in fundamental securities topics and prohibited practices.

 People who score well on the test have a chance to stand out from the pack as employers can use the exam to screen candidates.
 After being hired, new employees must take a top-off exam for their particular niche to help hone skills that will serve them best and register with a FINRA member firm.
 Individuals who pass the exam must also be associated with a FINRA member firm in order to take the qualification exam necessary to engage in the securities business.

 As a lighter version of the Series 7, the SIE provides test takers with a better chance of achieving a passing score and lowers the stakes by also providing a more economical first step.
 Test takers have one hour and 45 minutes to complete this 75-question exam.
 Unlike its predecessors, anyone over 18 years of age can sit for this exam, regardless of whether they are sponsored by a broker or dealer.
 Individuals who are already registered as a representative do not need to take the exam.